All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Inflammation and Pain Signaling

 Semaglutide activates GLP-1 receptors that are found not only in the gut and pancreas but also in the brain and immune cells.
 Activation of these receptors has been shown to reduce pro-inflammatory cytokines including TNF-alpha, IL-6, and IL-1 beta .
-These same cytokines are elevated in fibromyalgia patients and are thought to contribute to pain amplification and fatigue .
+These same cytokines are improved in fibromyalgia patients and are thought to contribute to pain amplification and fatigue .

 A 2018 study in the Journal of the American College of Cardiology demonstrated that semaglutide reduced CRP levels by approximately 35% in patients with obesity, independent of weight loss .
 This suggests a direct anti-inflammatory action that could be relevant for fibromyalgia patients .